jhpyle/docassemble/_docs/config.md

 The default behavior is to allow any user to register.

+## <a name="authorized registration domains"></a>Restricting e-mail/password registration to particular domains

+The `authorized registration domains` directive can be used to restrict registraion to one or more e-mail domains.

+{% highlight yaml %}
+authorized registration domains:
+  - abclegal.org
+  - missourilegalhelp.org
+{% endhighlight %}

+This directive only applies to username/password registration.

 ## <a name="confirm registration"></a>E-mail confirmation after registration

 By default, users who register can start using the site right away.